- FPGAs iCE40 series for a small form factor.

 Sensored motor control for brushless DC (BLDC), permanent magnet synchronous motors (PMSM), and AC induction motors (ACIM) allow for real-time monitoring of the motor's position and speed, providing a high level of control for robotics, automation, and transportation.

 Such systems enable high-performance and high-precision motion control.
-By incorporating three-level inverters (TLI) into the control system, businesses can achieve a high level of power conversion efficiency, reducing energy costs and increasing the overall efficiency of the control system.
+By incorporating three-level inverters (TLI) into the control system, businesses can achieve a high level of power conversion efficiency, reducing energy costs.

-Sensored motor control with a TLI can also increase the power density of the motor, allowing for more compact designs.
+Sensored motor control with a TLI can also increase the power density of the motor, leading to more compact designs.

 FPGA-based servo drive for industrial applications

 We design servo drives based on FPGA to change the way businesses approach motion control.
-FPGAs are highly customisable integrated circuits that can be programmed to perform digital signal processing, control logic, data storage, and other functions.
+These highly customisable integrated circuits can be programmed to perform digital signal processing, control logic, data storage, and other functions.

 Back-electromotive force (BEMF) observer for permanent magnet synchronous motors (PMSM)